 - What are the three major types of expenses?

 According to the IRS, expenses must be both ‘ordinary and necessary to be deductible on a tax return.
-Categorization of expenses helps you to assess the tax by the end of the year.
+The analysis of expenses helps you assess the tax by the end of the year.
 A write-off does not apply to all the expenses, and few categories allow partial tax breaks.

 Can I Write-off My Business Start-up Costs?

 Businesses can write-off their start-up costs in some conditions.
 It depends on the size and expenditure of the business.
-IRS allows tax deduction in the expenses of the legal process, training, and research work.
+The IRS allows tax deductions in the legal process, training, and research work expenses.

 What Are The Three Major Types Of Expenses?